Personal, social, health and economic education (PSHE)

-SMSC is an integral part of the curriculum at Thomas Clarkson Academy.
+PSHE is an integral part of the curriculum at Thomas Clarkson Academy.
 We strive to incorporate spiritual, moral, social and cultural in all lessons and across the whole school environment.
-We are aiming to promote an inclusive community of individuals with skills beyond that of core academia and SMSC is always at the forefront of our thinking.
+We are aiming to promote an inclusive community of individuals with skills beyond that of core academia and PSHE is always at the forefront of our thinking.

-TCA in addition offers a well-structured vertical tutor programme, enrichment days, involvement in charity events, extra-curricular activities (Session 6) and assemblies; all contributing significantly to students SMSC development.
+TCA in addition offers a well-structured tutor programme, enrichment days, involvement in charity events, extra-curricular activities and assemblies; all contributing significantly to students PSHE development.

 The DfE have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

-The government set out its definition of British values in the 2011 Prevent Strategy, and these values were reiterated by the Prime Minister last year (2014).
+The government set out its definition of British values in the 2011 Prevent Strategy, and these values were reiterated by the Prime Minister in 2014.

 We believe British values are those values expected of anyone living in Britain, regardless of their nationality, culture or religious beliefs.